ProjectMerge/merge-legacy/doc/init.md

 /usr/lib/systemd/system directory, followed by the command "systemctl daemon-reload" in order to update running systemd configuration.

-To test, run "systemctl start MERGEd" and to enable for system startup run "systemctl enable MERGEd"
+To test, run "systemctl start merged" and to enable for system startup run "systemctl enable merged"

 4b) OpenRC

-Rename MERGEd.openrc to MERGEd and drop it in /etc/init.d.
+Rename merged.openrc to merged and drop it in /etc/init.d.
 Double check ownership and permissions and make it executable.
-Test it with "/etc/init.d/MERGEd start" and configure it to run on startup with "rc-update add MERGEd"
+Test it with "/etc/init.d/merged start" and configure it to run on startup with "rc-update add merged"

 4c) Upstart (for Debian/Ubuntu based distributions)

-Drop MERGEd.conf in /etc/init.
-Test by running "service MERGEd start" it will automatically start on reboot.
+Drop merged.conf in /etc/init.
+Test by running "service merged start" it will automatically start on reboot.

 NOTE: This script is incompatible with CentOS 5 and Amazon Linux 2014 as they